Hog-Morse

 with just one subtle error in timing.

 Examples

 The now-defunct American Morse ("railroad code") is different from the International Morse Code currently in use for radio telegraphy.
-With American Morse it was far more difficult to avoid timing errors, because there were more symbol timings than there are in International Morse and some were difficult to distinguish because of their closeness; International Code has only two symbols, dots and dashes, but the American code had three lengths of dash and two lengths of spaces between dots.
+With American Morse it was far more difficult to avoid timing errors, because there were more symbol timings than there are in International Morse and some were difficult to distinguish because of their closeness; International Code has only two symbols, dots and dashes, but the American code has three lengths of dash and two lengths of spaces between dots.

 For example, the dashes used for "L" and "T" in American Morse are distinct.

 Also, in International Morse the space between symbols within a character is always the same, but American Morse has two different spaces.
 For example, the letters "S", "C", and "R" all consist of three dots, but with slightly different timing between the dots in each case.